The public is concerned about crime and distrustful of the justice system.

 - Governors and legislators are best positioned to bring together people and data from across their states to develop a plan that is effective, efficient, and fair.

-To equip state leaders, the CSG Justice Center has analyzed the most recent 50-state data on crime, arrests, and prison populations and has developed a list of 10 ways states can lower crime.
+To equip state leaders, the CSG Justice Center has analyzed the most recent 50-state data on crime, arrests, and prison populations and has developed a list of 5 ways states can reduce violent crime.

 Footnotes and Project Credits